cacttus/BR2/project/devlog.md

 scene->render();
 ```

-***So here is the issue, we can only have 1 renderpipe per resolution.
-We can't create a new renderpipe for each camera.***
+* So here is the issue, we can only have 1 renderpipe per resolution.
+We can't create a new renderpipe for each camera.
+Either way, it appears you have to share the screen dimensions with the camera.
+In the least, you need to share the RenderPipe.
+If you didn't you'd end up creating more than 1 renderpipe.
+Graphics isn't quite there yet, where we can establish
+30 render surafaces *per camera*.
+If you notice, Blender fixes all cameras to use the same dims, scales, and resolution, since there can only be one rendering pipeline.
+It's not that it is logical, it's that
+the logical solution is resource intensive.

 *2/13/2020*